HL7/US-Core/input/intro-notes/StructureDefinition-us-core-encounter-intro.md

 * To search for an encounter diagnosis, query for Condition resources that reference the Encounter of interest and have a category of `encounter-diagnosis`.
 An example search is shown in the [Condition Quick Start] section.
 * As a result of implementation feedback, the base FHIR Location resource is being referenced by `Encounter.location`.
 However, it **SHOULD** conform to US Core Location.
 See this guidance on [Referencing US Core Profiles].
+* {:.new-content #FHIR-27951}The Encounter resource can represent a reason using either a code with `Encounter.reasonCode`, or a reference with `Encounter.reasonReference` to  Condition or other resource.
+   * Although both are marked as must support, the server systems are not required to support both a code and a reference, but they **SHALL** support *at least one* of these elements.
+   * The client application **SHALL** support both elements.
+   * if `Encounter.reasonReference` references an Observation, it **SHOULD** conform to a US Core Observation if applicable. ( for example, a laboratory result should conform to the [US Core Laboratory Result Observation Profile])

 ### Examples